OpenLMIS/openlmis-refdata-seed/README.md

-# OpenLMIS Reference Data seed tool
+# OpenLMIS Configuration Tool

-This repository contains the code of the OpenLMIS Reference Data seeding tool.
-The tool converts CSV input and mapping files into the JSON files that can be consumed by the OpenLMIS web API and inserts them into the running OpenLMIS instance.
+This repository contains the code of the OpenLMIS Configuration Tool.
+It converts CSV input and mapping files into the JSON files that can be consumed by the OpenLMIS web API and inserts them into the running OpenLMIS instance.

 ## Prerequisites